hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed fatal error with the WPForms plugin in rare cases.
 * Fixed error message at the first entry to the login page when Hide Login Errors in on.
 * Fixed scrolling to the message on the General page.
+* Fixed fatal error during integration installation in some cases.

 = 4.9.0 =
 * Added LearnPress integration.